smgffhk/backend-training/README.md

 - Write a **PUT api /users/:userId** to update user details.
 Pass the userId as path param in the url and update the attributes received in the request body.
 Check that request must contain **x-auth-token** header.
 If absent, return a suitable error.
 - Write a **DELETE api /users/:userId** that takes the userId in the path params and marks the isDeleted attribute for a user as true.
 Check that request must contain **x-auth-token** header.
 If absent, return a suitable error.
-- Once, all the apis are working fine, move the authentication related code in a middleware called auth.js
-- Add this middleware at route level in the routes where applicable.
+- Once, all the apis are working fine, move the authentication related code in a middleware called auth.js -Add this middleware at route level in the routes where applicable.